hqywork/EntityFramework.wiki.Chinesize/Entity-Framework-Design-Meeting-Notes---July-17,-2014.md

 1. If WHERE clause specifies only primary key just use EF:PKIndex:&lt;EntityType&gt; to find &lt;PK_value&gt;s that satisfy the WHERE clause.
 2. Otherwise have to do table scan i.e. use EF:PKIndex:&lt;EntityType&gt; to give complete list of PKs for table.
 Then loop over that list getting the data back for each &lt;PK_value&gt;.
 Look through the data to see if it satisfies the WHERE clause.

 It is important that we make it possible/easy to add additional indexes or other structures to avoid the scan for case 2.
-We also need to make sure that doing 2 without an additional index is logged as as a warning.
+We also need to make sure that doing 2 without an additional index is logged as a warning.
 We should also look into more than just logging a warning to help people get appropriate perf for the queries they like.
 Ultimately it would be great to dynamically and transparently create appropriate indexes.

 ### Query: Projection